 Why doesn't Clomiphene work for everyone?

-One of the commonest methods in Singapore to help ladies conceive is to take a tablet called clomiphene.
+One of the most common methods in Singapore to help ladies conceive is to take a tablet called clomiphene.

 This non-hormonal medication encourages the body to develop an egg.